QuentinTessier/OmegaEngine/README.md

     - A multi threaded and safe renderer (Because why not, I need to learn)

-I would like to thanks Hivero (https://github.com/Hirevo) for a few of implementation of my data structure (vectors and hashmap).
+I would like to thanks Hivero (https://github.com/Hirevo) for a few of implementations of my data structure (vectors and hashmap).

 If you have any questions on the code, you can create a issues.